niamhmc99/DemonstratingSoftwareQualityCA/README.md

 - Shortcuts are available to 'Run Test/ Debug Test' above the class and above each method which allows you to run a single test case for a method.
 - Test Explorer on the left hand side displays all the test cases within the project.
 If you click on specific test case it will direct you to the source code.
 - The status bar at the bottom shows the final results after the test case(s) has been ran/debugged.
 If you click on the result it will navigate you to the Test Report.
 - If a test case fails a description of the error is given which helps identify the root cause of the problem to the user.
-E.g. getAverageSurveyTest() in the screenshot above.
+E.g. In the screenshot above, getAverageSurveyTest() expected the answer to be = 2.0 not = 3.0 as stated in in Java Test Report on the right hand side.

 ## Team Version-Control

 The GitFlow process was followed throughout to ensure a smooth running process in the project.
+The following branches were created in order to manage and keep track of the code history during the development process of this assignment.

 **Master**